BIM Model Quality Check

-A very high percentage of companies do use IFC, only 3 participants stated that they don’t work with Industry Foundation Classes at all.
+A very high percentage of companies do use IFC, and only 3 participants stated that they don’t work with Industry Foundation Classes at all.

-Most companies use a mix of several software when it comes to carrying out BIM workflow and controlling the quality of their BIM models.
+Most companies use a mix of several software when it comes to carrying out BIM workflow and controlling the quality of their BIM models via quality management systems.

 According to LinkedIn currently there are approximately 400.000 professionals working who hold titles such as: BIM expert, BIM specialist, BIM modeller, BIM consultant, BIM coordinator and BIM manager.